 Under the law, pregnancy is considered a temporary disability, as are related medical conditions such as severe morning sickness, doctor-ordered bed rest, childbirth, recovery from childbirth, and any other related medical condition.
 Title VII prohibits employers from treating pregnant women differently from other temporarily sick, injured or disabled employees.
 Employers must therefore give pregnant employees and temporarily physically disabled new mothers the same treatment and benefits that they give to employees with other temporary disabilities.

-Parental status discrimination is not prohibited by the federal laws generally applicable to private employment, which prohibit discrimination based on race and color, sex, religion, national origin, age and disability.
+Parental status discrimination is not prohibited by the federal law, which prohibit discrimination based on race and color, sex, religion, national origin, age, and disability.
 However, several states have laws making it illegal to discriminate on the basis of parental status.

-However, parental status discrimination and sex/gender discrimination can often coexist.
-If a woman with young children, for example, is rejected for a position involving frequent travel and overtime work because it is assumed that she should or will want to spend time with your children, and the position is offered to a man with small children, the problem may be sex/gender discrimination instead of parental status discrimination.
-It is illegal for your employer to make assumptions based on gender stereotypes, even if those assumptions are motivated in part by your parental status.
+Parental status discrimination and sex/gender discrimination can often coexist.
+For example, a woman with young children, is rejected for a position involving frequent travel and overtime work because it is assumed that she should or will want to spend time with her children.
+Then, the position is offered to a man with small children the problem may be sex/gender discrimination instead of parental status discrimination.
+It is illegal for your employer to make assumptions based on gender stereotypes, even if those assumptions are partly motivated by your parental status.
 For more information, see our page on family responsibilities discrimination.